mate-academy/jv-pecs/README.md

     - the method `startWorking()` should be able to accept a list containing any Machine.

 1. Create a class implementing MachineService and realize these methods:
-- `getAll(Class type)`: based on the input class type, choose the right MachineProducer implementation from those you created earlier, and return the result of its `get()` method.
+- `getAll(Class type)`: based on the input class type, choose the right MachineProducer implementation from those you created earlier, and call its `get()` method.

 For example: `if (type == Bulldozer.class)` - we should call the `get()` method from right implementation of MachineProducer (the one that will return `List<Bulldozer>`) and return these machines.